 - Information System policies include a clean desk policy, screen lock policy applied to all employee laptops via a central IT management system, and a ban on all removal media.

-- Scribble performs internal and major 3rd party vendor risk assessments at least annually.
+- Rock Content performs internal and major 3rd party vendor risk assessments at least annually.

 Security Working Group